-First, what is pH?
+What is pH?

-Your skin is naturally protected by a thin layer made of ceramides, free fatty acids and lipids called the acid mantle.
+Your skin is also naturally protected by a thin layer made of ceramides, fatty acids, and lipids called the acid mantle.
 This mantle protects the skin from any possible irritants, like acne-causing bacteria and transepidermal water loss (AKA one of the culprits behind dry skin).
 It’s important to keep this mantle balanced so that it can continue to fight off bad bacteria for you.
 When it’s thrown off, you essentially leave your skin unprotected, which is why it’s important to keep the pH of your products in mind.

-What affects the pH?
+What affects the pH of skin?

 Is it okay to use higher pH cleansers?

 The number one way to tell if your acid mantle is being stripped by your cleanser is to wash your face and see if it feels tight and/or dry after use.
 This is a clear indicator that your acid mantle has been affected.
 That squeaky clean feel is not what you should be searching for.
-You should seek cleansers that leave your skin feeling clean but also moisturized.
+You should seek cleansers that leave your skin feeling clean but also hydrated.

-While higher pH does have the ability to cause skin irritations, the biggest culprit here is usually the inclusion of sodium lauryl sulfate in the formula.
-This surfactant can actually be really damaging to the skin.
+While a higher pH does have the ability to cause skin irritations, the biggest culprit here is usually the inclusion of sodium lauryl sulfate in the formula.
+This surfactant can be damaging to the skin.
 It has been known to cause redness, irritation, dryness and even skin conditions like atopic dermatitis because it throws off the balance of your acid mantle.
 Usually, higher pH cleansers use this surfactant which is why you’re told to avoid them and instead reach for lower pH ones, but those can be just as damaging if sodium lauryl sulfate is in the formula.